JGCRI/pygcam/pygcam/docs/source/intro.rst

 XML Setup Tools
 ---------------

-The R-based gcam-data-system (GDS) is an excellent method for managing the core GCAM input files.
+The R-based gcam-data-system (GDS) that comes with GCAM is an excellent method for managing the core GCAM input files.
 It is an essential tool for changing global parameters such as GDP and population whose influence spans multiple values across XML files.

 The GDS, however, is relatively "heavy-weight".
 Modifying input files is accomplished most safely by copying the entire ``gcam-data-system``